RFamily: Melody Winters, American Sign Language Interpreter

 It’s hard to argue the point.
 With a distinctly separate and identifiable language, culture, history, and even sense of humor, the Deaf are a unique cultural group.
 Given the lack of services they often experience, Winters has spent her career and her life to support the cause of equality.

 “Deaf people are equal and, with her, I never feel less,” Jocelyn signed.
 “She’s taught me so much about the outside world…and the Deaf world.
 Sometimes I feel like she’s an interpreter, but sometimes I feel like she’s been a great mentor.”

-For 13 years, Winters applied her ever-increasing knowledge to connect with and build up an incredibly talented and intelligent young lady as the bond between the two grew stronger... year after year... found moment after found moment.
+For 13 years, Winters has applied her ever-increasing knowledge to connect with and build up an incredibly talented and intelligent young lady as the bond between the two has grown stronger... year after year... found moment after found moment.